 Wanova talks about two main parts of their solution:

-The first is they built their own layerization capability for Windows disk images that allow them separate Windows into a base image, a machine settings layer, and a user settings layer.
+The is they built their own layerization capability for Windows disk images that allow them separate Windows into a base image, a machine settings layer, and a user settings layer.
 This concept is a critical for them as it allows them to update base images on-the-fly out in the field without blowing away everything the user customized or installed.
 And it means their synchronization engine doesn’t have to sync the entire disk, but just the changes the user makes.

 In a lot of ways Wanova’s layers are the same as any of the other twenty or so desktop virtualization vendors’ layering capabilities, although of course Wanova’s layers were specifically designed and optimized for streaming.
 I guess my point is that I understand why Wanova rolled their own layerization solution, but I’m not impressed by it.
 I mean it’s fine, but whatever—a lot of people do that now.